alzhahir/pterodactyl-status/README.md

 # Status Page for Pterodactyl
+## :warning:NOTE: THIS PROJECT IS BEING REWRITTEN FROM SCRATCH
 Status Page for AkaKitsune aims to help users to know the status for each servers hosted on AkaKitsune.
 Works on Pterodactyl v1+.

 ## Hosting/Installation